Perlkonig/ftGameViewer/README.md

 The game runs entirely in your browser.
 There is no server architecture, and internet access is not required once you've downloaded the files.

+**NOTE:** The page is 100% designed for mouse and keyboard on a big screen.
+I welcome pull requests related to touch controls and accessibility, but a Full Thrust game really is not ideal for small screens.

 ## How it Works

 ## Support